paser-group/continuous-secsoft/ssp-spr26/project/README.md

 ##### Tasks

 - Create a function that automatically takes the two documents below as input and applies adequate input validation measures.
+Here, you want to make sure that you can open the documents and load all the text in the document in some data structure.
 - Create a function that constructs a `zero shot prompt` to identify key data elements in the two input documents.
 Output of this function will be a string.
 - Create a function that constructs a `few shot prompt` to identify key data elements in the two input documents.
 Output of this function will be a string.
 - Create a function that constructs a `chain of thought prompt` to identify key data elements in the two input documents.
 Output of this function will be a string.